shabbychef/rfin2015/StevenPav/README.md

 It happens to be the case that there is some fundamental bound.
-To talk about it, consider a portfolio construction method (an 'estimator') as a function which takes historical data, say the $latex T \times p$ matrix, $latex X$, and produces a $latex p$ vector of the portfolio weights.
+To talk about it, consider a portfolio construction method (an 'estimator') as a function which takes historical data, say the T x p matrix, X, and produces a p vector of the portfolio weights.